Anne Wilson (musician)

-Anne Claire Wilson (born February 21, 2002) is an American Christian singer.
+Anne Claire Wilson (born February 21, 2002) is an American Christian singer and author.
 Born in Lexington, Kentucky, Wilson felt called by God to pursue a career in Christian music after the death of her older brother, Jacob Kent Wilson.
 She made her debut in 2021, with the release of the single "My Jesus" through Capitol Christian Music Group.
 My Jesus (Live in Nashville), Wilson's debut extended play, was released in 2021, with Wilson releasing the full album My Jesus in 2022.
 Her singles "Seventh of June" and "Living Water" (the latter of which was written for the film Jesus Revolution) were released in 2023.
 In 2024, she released her second album, Rebel.
 Wilson released three Christmas songs on the EP I Still Believe in Christmas in 2021.
 The following year, Wilson released another Christmas EP titled The Manger, and the songs on I Still Believe in Christmas were added to that EP.
+She did her first Christmas tour in 2025 called the I Still Believe in Christmas Tour.

+October she released her new album called Stars.
 Wilson is a Grammy nominee, as well as a two-time GMA Dove Award winner and three-time K-Love Fan Award winner.
 "My Jesus" was Wilson's breakthrough hit, having reached number one on Billboards Hot Christian Songs chart and Bubbling Under Hot 100 chart.
 My Jesus (Live in Nashville) reached No. 12 on Billboards Top Christian Albums chart, and Rebel reached No. 1 on the Top Christian Albums chart and No. 10 on the Top Country Albums chart.